 REITs may be good options for hands-off investors, but if you’re looking to customize your portfolio or dislike some of the holdings of a REIT, there are few opportunities to customize those holdings.

 Just know that during times of stock market volatility, publicly-traded REITs are often MORE volatile.
 Hence, REITs aren’t a great hedge to reduce stock market volatility.
 I did a recent case study during the March 2020 crash, and REITs sold off harder.

 2) Invest In Private Equity Funds

 Private Equity (PE) Funds pool capital from institutional and ultra high net worth investors in order to invest in an asset class (they can include oil, gas, or other alternatives, but often consist of real estate portfolios).
-This kind of fund is usually run by a management team, allowing investors to participate in the security of having their funds managed professionally.
+This kind of fund is usually run by a management team.
+It allows investors to participate in the security of having their funds managed professionally.

 Many enjoy the extra security of having someone work for them, especially when they’re a real estate expert with a proven track record.
-But there can be serious trade-offs: PE Funds often require high minimums ($250,000+) and their offerings frequently have long durations of 10+ years, which effectively locks up investors’ money for that period of time.
+But there can be serious trade-offs.
+PE Funds often require high minimums ($250,000+) and their offerings frequently have long durations of 10+ years.
+This effectively locks up investors’ money for that period of time.